kapusta/pzgps/README.md

 Have a look at the `index.js` in this repo and run `npm start` in your terminal.
 If everything is set up correctly, you should see some basic info, then a bunch of TPV events streaming by.
 Now you have something you can write an application around.

-## Auto Start the WebSocket at System Boot
+## Auto Start the WebSocket server at System Boot

 After getting everything set up, you might want to have the WebSocket server [auto-start when your pizero boots up](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md).
 * Look in the `package.json` file for the `scripts` section